hanai3Bi/Switch-OC-Suite/Source/sys-clk-OC/README.md

 handheld_cpu=
 handheld_gpu=
 handheld_mem=
-governor_disabled=
+governor_config=
 ```

 * Replace `Application Title ID` with the title id of the game/application you're interested in customizing.
 A list of games title id can be found in the [Switchbrew wiki](https://switchbrew.org/wiki/Title_list/Games).
 * Frequencies are expressed in mhz, and will be scaled to the nearest possible values, described in the clock table below.
 * If any key is omitted, value is empty or set to 0, it will be ignored, and stock clocks will apply.
 * If charging, sys-clk will look for the frequencies in that order, picking the first found
 	1. Charger specific config (USB or Official) `handheld_charging_usb_X` or `handheld_charging_official_X`
 	2. Non specific charging config `handheld_charging_X`
 	3. Handheld config `handheld_X`